-- Use the Chlorohexidine wash provided to you at your pre-op teaching appointment to shower the night before surgery. - This will be the last thing you do before getting out of the shower.
+- Use the Chlorohexidine wash provided to you at your pre-op teaching appointment to shower the night before surgery.
+This will be the last thing you do before getting out of the shower.
 Bathe or shower the evening before surgery with your normal body wash/shampoo.
-Be sure to wash your hair. - After your normal shower is completed, use a clean washcloth to apply the chlorohexidine wash from your neck to hips and thighs to feet.
-Be sure to pay extra attention to your back. - Do not use on private areas or face. - Do not put on any lotion or deodorants after shower is completed or the morning of surgery. - Sleep in clean pajamas - Remove any jewelry, including all piercings. - Remove any nail polish.
+Be sure to wash your hair.
+After your normal shower is completed, use a clean washcloth to apply the chlorohexidine wash from your neck to hips and thighs to feet.
+Be sure to pay extra attention to your back.
+Do not use on private areas or face. - Do not put on any lotion or deodorants after shower is completed or the morning of surgery.
+They can make it hard for tape to stick to the skin correctly and can increase the risk of infection. - Sleep in clean pajamas. - Remove any jewelry, including all piercings. - Remove any nail polish.
 An oxygen saturation monitor will be placed on your finger during surgery.
 The monitor shines through the nail bed to measure how much oxygen is in your blood.
 This can be hard to read if your nails are painted. - Do not wear makeup the day of surgery. - Put long hair up with a nonmetal hair ponytail holder.